 A lot has changed in the last few years.
 First and foremost, there’s no longer exclusions for pre-existing conditions.
 Rates can only be determined based on your age, your location and whether or not you use tobacco.
 Also, starting in 2014, having health coverage became the law.
 Those not enrolled in a plan received a penalty equal to 1% of their income and it will be raised to 2% in 2015.

-Before we dive into the details on this topic, if you are looking for the best health benefits package for your employees, we suggest you check out Gusto.
+If you are looking for the best health benefits package for your employees, we suggest you check out Gusto.
 Gusto will look at hundreds of health plans and offer you the best choices for your budget and your employees.
-Visit Gusto and schedule a free demo.
+Click here to get a free quote.

 Two Ways To Buy Health Insurance